-This study demonstrates a strong association between plasma amylin and the lean phenotype.
-The modulation of amylin's fat-regulatory effects may be negatively influenced by increases in plasma levels of leptin, GIP, and spexin; together, these interactions strongly predict the lean phenotype (Figure 3).
-The lack of predictive value for GLP-1 in this model suggests that

-GLP-1-related weight loss may involve indirect mechanisms, possibly through the modulation of hormones such as amylin or leptin.
+This study demonstrates a strong association between serum amylin and the lean phenotype.
+The modulation of amylin's fat-regulatory effects may be influenced negatively by increases in serum levels of leptin, GIP and spexin, and together, these interactions strongly predict the lean phenotype (figure 3).
+The lack of predictive value for GLP-1 in this model suggests that GLP-1-related weight loss may involve indirect mechanisms through modulation of hormones such as amylin or leptin.
 These findings underscore the importance of hormonal interactions in understanding and managing obesity and related metabolic conditions.
-Future research should focus on confirming these associations in larger longitudinal cohorts and elucidating the underlying mechanisms to better establish causality, which can then inform more targeted therapeutic interventions.
+Future research should focus on confirming these associations in larger longitudinal cohorts while elucidating the underlying mechanisms to better establish causality which can then inform more targeted therapeutic interventions.